alpertsev/usbip-service-shell/README.md

 **usbip-service-shell** is a set of Linux services for the **USB/IP Project** that allows you to take no actions needed for handling sudden reboots and/or plug/unplug USB devices on fly

 ## Download
-You can download the initial release [here](https://github.com/alpertsev/usbip-service-shell/releases/tag/v0.1.0)
+You can download the last release [here](https://github.com/alpertsev/usbip-service-shell/releases/tag/v0.1.1)

 ## Requirements, Conventions, Hardware or Software Version Used ##